stackitcloud/stackit-cli/docs/stackit_beta_network-area_route_describe.md

-## stackit beta network-area routes describe
+## stackit beta network-area route describe

 Shows details of a static route in a STACKIT Network Area (SNA)